Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm 1° ☁️

 # 19°
-☁️ **This morning, mostly clear with a few clouds, sunrise at 5:34 AM.**
+☁️ **This morning, mostly clear with a few clouds.
+Golden hour now.**

 **↑** 25° **↓** 15° · Tomorrow: 🌧️ 27°
 Week: ▃█▅▃▃▁▃ (24° to 27°)